cosmos/gaia/docs/hub-tutorials/join-mainnet.md

 Enabling state sync can be one of the most efficient ways to bootstrap a node.
 On startup, the node will ask its peers for available snapshots.
 Once a snapshot has been accepted, it will begin requesting snapshot chunks from peers.
 Once the snapshot is verified, the node will begin to process blocks in realtime until it catches up with the head of the chain.
 For more information on state sync, see [Tendermint's documentation](https://docs.tendermint.com/master/spec/p2p/messages/state-sync.html).

-To enable state, visit an explorer to get a recent block height and corresponding hash.
-A node operator can choose any height/hash in the current bonding period, but as the recommended snapshot period is `1000` blocks, it is advised to choose something close to`height - 1000`.
+To enable state sync, visit an explorer to get a recent block height and corresponding hash.
+A node operator can choose any height/hash in the current bonding period, but as the recommended snapshot period is `1000` blocks, it is advised to choose something close to `current height - 1000`.

 With the block height and hash selected, update the configuration in `~/.gaia/config/config.toml` to set `enable = true`, and populate the `trust_height` and `trust_hash`.
 Node operators can configure the rpc servers to a preferred provider, but there must be at least two entries.
 It is important that these are two rpc servers the node operator trusts to verify component parts of the chain state.
-While not reccommended, uniqueness is not currently enforced, so it is possible to duplicate the same server in the list and still sync successfully.
+While not recommended, uniqueness is not currently enforced, so it is possible to duplicate the same server in the list and still sync successfully.

 > **Note**: In the future, the RPC server requirement will be deprecated as state sync is [moved to the p2p layer in Tendermint 0.35](https://github.com/tendermint/tendermint/issues/6491).